George Bush (pioneer)

-George Washington Bush (1779 – April 5, 1863) was an American pioneer and one of the first African-American (Irish and African) non-Amerindian settlers of the Pacific Northwest.
+George Bush (c.
+1779 – April 5, 1863) was an American settler and one of the first African-American (Irish and African) non-Amerindian settlers of the Pacific Northwest.

 Early life and education

 George Bush was born in Pennsylvania around 1779.
 An only child, he was raised as a Quaker and educated in Philadelphia.
 Bush's African American father, Matthew Bush, was born in India.
 Matthew Bush worked for a wealthy English merchant named Stevenson for most of his life.
 At Stevenson's home in Philadelphia, Matthew Bush met his wife, an Irish maid who also worked for Stevenson, and they married in 1778.
 Pennsylvania did not repeal its anti-miscegenation law until 1780, suggesting that Matthew Bush was either not considered black, or he was married under the care of Germantown Friends meeting in violation of the law.
 George's parents served Stevenson until his death.
 Stevenson had no other family and so left the Bushes a substantial fortune.

 When he was about twenty years old, Bush moved to Illinois where he entered the cattle business for the first time.
 In about 1820 Bush moved his cattle business to Missouri where he remained for the next twenty years.